 Breastfeeding vs. Formula Feeding– Pro’s and Con’s

 Ah, yes.
 One of the touchiest subjects of our time.
-Sadly, whether you breastfeed or formula feed– you’ll be wrong in someones eyes.
+Sadly, whether you plan on breastfeeding or formula feeding– you’ll be wrong in someones eyes.
 Here’s what I think– breastmilk is best.
 Everyone should try to provide their baby with breastmilk at some point in their infancy.
 BUT… if someone cannot do that, it’s okay!
 They aren’t any better or worse of a mother for not breastfeeding.
 Sometimes women aren’t able to produce milk.
 Sometimes they are taking medications that are too dangerous to be given to their baby.
 Whatever the reason may be, as long as your baby is fed, everyone need not judge you!

 *Pro’s of Breastfeeding*